Ducat: Adoption, 15th and 16th centuries

 In the 15th and 16th centuries, international traders in Western Europe shifted from the florin to the ducat as their preferred currency, with ducats often co-circulating with locally minted gold coins like the Rhenish guilder, French écu and Spanish escudo.

 As rulers reformed their currencies, they frequently used the ducat as a model.
 The Mamluk ashrafi and the Ottoman sultani are examples.

 In 1497, Spain reformed its gold excelente into a copy of the ducat which was known as the ducado from 1504.
 23 3/4 carats fine and slightly smaller than the Venetian ducat, each had about 3.484 g of pure gold and was reckoned as 375 maravedís, the typical unit of account at the time.
 The Holy Roman Emperor Maximilian—I initiated his own currency reform, minting gold ducats in Austria from 1511.
 Gold ducats and florins were established through the rest of the Holy Roman Empire by minting ordinances (Reichsmünzordnung) in 1524, 1559, and later.
 The ducat weighed 3.49 grams and was 23 2/3 carats fine (3.442 g of pure gold) and exchanged at a ratio of 8 ducats for 11 Rhenish florins, which weighed 3.25 grams and were 18 1/2 carats fine (2.503 g of pure gold).
 The German territories retained these standards until the 19th century.

+In the 16th century some authors use Dꝭ as an abbreviation for the ducat, in 17th century a script capital D with an extra loop or is sometimes used, and in the 18th and 19th century a sign similar to the hash sign like has been used.